 Vusi Gumede Academy & Research is an intellectual project and professional network where individuals can discuss analytical questions, issues and exchange different views and perspectives.

-To Think Through Socio-Economic and Political Issues in Africa and the World at Large
+To Think Through Socio-Economic and Political Issues in Africa and the World at Large.

-He is a member of editorial boards of the following journals: the Indian Human Development Journal, the International Journal of African Renaissance Studies, Journal of Development Studies, the Journal of African Humanities and Social Science and the Journal of African Studies and Development (including as Editor-in-Chief for Africa Insight & Interim Editor-in-Chief for Africanus).
+Prof Gumede is affiliated with numerous institutions as board or committee member or a fellow or advisor, including as member of various editorial boards of journals (i.e. the Indian Human Development Journal, the International African Affairs Quarterly, the International Journal of African Renaissance Studies, AFRICANUS: Journal of Development Studies, the Journal of African Humanities and Social Science and the Journal of African Studies and Development) and as a Fellow with the Mapungubwe Institute for Strategic Reflection and the Center for the Advanced Study of African Society as well as the Molefi Kete Asante Institute for Afrocentric Studies.
 He has also been, among other things, a Distinguished Africanist Scholar with the Institute for African Development at Cornell University and a Yale World Fellow with Yale University, among other fellowships and/or visiting scholarships.
-He holds postgraduate qualifications in economics and policy studies, including a PhD in economics obtained in 2003 at the University of KwaZulu-Natal.
+Professor Gumede also serves in various professional bodies, including as Deputy President of the South African Association of Political Studies National Council.